aayla-secura/mixnmatchttp/README.md

   * Remove `methodhandler` and instead override one of the server or request handler methods called at the start of a request
   * Is it possible to catch any exception from a request handler (maybe in a request shutdown hook of the server class) and sent a 500 response?
   * Cmdline options to disable `request_log` and `logdir` if set in config
-  * Move stuff from JWT class to `cryptourtils` module
+  * Move stuff from JWT class to `cryptoutils` module
   * Merge `_secrets` and `_can_create_users` with those of parent classes, like endpoints
   * `--add-users`: password input should not be displayed
   * Fix path canonicalization for endpoints, .e.g `//login` does not match an endpoint